2015 Baltimore Ravens season: Week 14: Seattle Seahawks 35, Baltimore Ravens 6

 Entering a game in which they were forced to start third-string quarterback Jimmy Clausen, the Ravens were outmaneuvered at every turn against a superior Seahawks team.
 The loss, combined with the wins by the Steelers and Jets, the Ravens were eliminated from postseason contention.
 The team dropped to 4-9 and faced their first losing season since 2007.
+The Ravens also finished 1-3 against the NFC West.

 This was the Ravens' first game of the season which was decided by more than one possession as the team's first 12 games were all decided by eight points or less.